 Step 2: Make sure the paper is the right size for the printer.
-If you’re using a watercolor sketch pad, you may need to cut it to the correct size for the printer’s paper feeder.
+If you’re using a watercolour sketch pad, you may need to cut it to the correct size for the printer’s paper feeder.

 Step 3: Add the paper to the empty paper feed tray.
 If using the heavy 300 g/m2 paper, add the sheets one at a time.
 Also, check it’s the right way up so that the image prints onto the textured side.
 The Bockingford paper is double-sided, so this isn’t an issue.

 Step 4: Check the printer menu settings.
-Make sure the paper is the correct orientation, landscape or portrait.
+Make sure the paper is in the correct orientation, landscape or portrait.
 Choose the paper type as photo paper and the best quality print options.
-Let the printer choose the colors and not your software programme.
+Let the printer choose the colours and not your software programme.
 Tick the scale to size box on the menu so that the image fits onto the paper.